 On this page you'll find:

-- It provides contact information
+- Contact information

-Lancashire Constabulary Procurement is based at:
+Lancashire Constabulary's procurement team is based at:

 Lancashire Constabulary HQ

-Hutton, Preston.
-Lancs PR4 5SB
+Hutton, Preston, Lancs ,PR4 5SB

 Opportunities and How to do Business

-Equality & Sustainability
+Equality and Sustainability

 Social Value Policy